5.3 Preparing the Collections

 Personal Reflection / Why it Matters To You

-Have you ever searched online for a specific image or work and found a digital reproduction that did not have the terms and conditions under which you could use it?
+Have you ever searched online for a specific image or other type of work and found a digital reproduction whose terms and conditions did not allow you to use it?
 Have you chosen to use an alternative image, because the terms and conditions for using that other image were clearer?

 Acquiring Essential Knowledge

 This happens because GLAMs steward works in which they often do not own copyright.
 In addition, copyright is automatic and lasts a very long time.
-Even when limitations and exceptions can help institutions achieve their mission of providing access, it can still be quite challenging to identify who owns copyright over a work, and how long the work will be copyright protected before it falls into the public domain and an institution can freely make a copy or put it online.
+Even when limitations and exceptions can help institutions achieve their mission of providing access, it can still be quite challenging to identify who owns copyright over a work, and how long the work will be protected before it falls into the public domain, at which point an institution can freely make a copy or share it online.

 Here are some reminders:

 - Owning a physical copy of the work does not give you copyright over the work.
-The fact an institution has a certain control of the physical object does not give the institution any rights over the work under copyright.
+The fact that an institution has a certain control of the physical object does not give the institution any copyright in the work.

 - A work receives copyright regardless of aesthetic merit.
 Copyright law is guided by the principle of “esthetic neutrality.”
 This means that the only factor for granting copyright protection is whether the work is an original expression made by an author.
 This is particularly relevant for archives, who might think that some of the works that they steward are not protected because they are not “artistic.”
 For the purposes of copyright law, however, this is not relevant.
-This means that it is likely that vast amounts of documents held in archives will be indeed protected as works by copyright regardless of their artistic or esthetic merit, provided they are considered original.
+This means that it is likely that vast amounts of documents held in archives will be indeed protected as copyright works regardless of their artistic or esthetic merit, provided they are considered original.

 General rights workflow for digitization projects